 If the settlement meets either of these review levels, the insurance company will send this report to Medicare.
 Medicare will approve or deny the WCMSA.

 If the settlement does not meet these standards, Medicare will not review it.

 However, just because Medicare does not review it, it does not mean the WCMSA is approved.

 The parties have to guess what Medicare would find acceptable and hope it isn’t a problem in the future.

 Example: Harrison is on Medicare and has a knee injury.
 The insurance company gets an MSA that says the lifetime future medical care for his knee is $5,000.

 Harrison agrees to settle his claim for $24,999.
-This is under $25,000, so Medicare will not review it.
+This is under the $25,000 review threshold, so Medicare will not review it.
 The parties move ahead and settle the claim.

 If Medicare later says the workers’ compensation insurance company should pay more than $5,000 for Harrison’s medical care, the WCMSA is proof that the parties tried to consider Medicare payments.